Bea Alonzo: 2012–2020: Established actress

-In 2019, Alonzo appeared in the horror film Eerie and the dramatic film Unbreakable.
-She also started pursuing writing for film in 2019 by enrolling in the writing workshop of Philippine screenwriter, journalist, novelist, and playwright Ricky Lee.
-This year, she was also included in the list of Variety.com and the International Film Festival & Awards Macao as among Asia's biggest stars poised for international stardom.
+In 2019, Alonzo starred in her first horror film Eerie with Charo Santos-Concio.
+The film earned ₱210 million.
+She closed the decade with the drama film Unbreakable with Angelica Panganiban.
+The film earned ₱120 million.
+She also started pursuing writing for film by enrolling in the writing workshop of Philippine screenwriter, journalist, novelist, and playwright Ricky Lee.
+Alonzo was also included in the lists of Variety and the International Film Festival & Awards Macao as among Asia's biggest stars poised for international stardom.